fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 `plotHighlightEffect=effectName|confStr`

 Always set `effectName` to `fadeout`.
-Use `confStr`, a comma-separated list of customization properties for the effect. use the following attributes to see the difference:
+Use `confStr`, a comma-separated list of customization properties for the effect.
+Use the following attributes to see the difference:

 * Specify the hex code for the data plot fill color using the `color` attribute.